 The Company's term loan includes covenants related to the consolidated leverage ratio and the consolidated fixed charge coverage ratio, as well as certain restrictions on additional investments and indebtedness.
-As of December 31, 2011, the Company is in compliance with all financial covenants as stated in the credit agreement.
+As of December 31, 2012, the Company is in compliance with all financial covenants as stated in the credit agreement.
+The Company's term loan matures on July 31, 2013.